 Wednesdays | 1:00 – 4:00 p.m.

 Adele teaches acrylic painting along with color theory to adult students of all abilities.
 Students are encouraged to find their own style and paint subject matter that interests them as they develop their skills.
 Explore color, learn how to handle acrylic paint, and enjoy the camaraderie of like-minded souls.
 Classes are small, allowing time for individual attention.
 Materials list provided on registration or request.
 Fee: $25 per class, paid monthly in advance.

 You also may contact Adele at 804.550.7201 or email@example.com.

 Bring your art supplies and imagination, and Crossroads will provide a place for you to create your next masterpiece!
 This is not a class; there will be no teacher available.
 Fee: $65 for three months, payable in advance.

 You also may contact Garry-Lou Upton at 804.379.9330, 804.347.4238, or firstname.lastname@example.org.

 Registration and Refund Policies for Classes and Workshops

 Cancellations and Refunds

-The Crossroads Art Center may on occasion need to substitute an instructor for a course.
-This is done with the recommendation of the scheduled instructor and does not diminish the quality of instruction
+Crossroads Art Center may occasionally provide a substitute course instructor.
+This is decided with a recommendation from the scheduled instructor to ensure the quality of the class.